Philosophy and Governance of Science and Technology

 This is a minor of the University of Twente (UT).
 All lectures are offered at the UT campus in Enschede.

 You need to have to completed 120 EC’s from the first two years of your current bachelor’s studies before starting this minor.
 Please send with your signed Learning Agreement a grading list containing all your bachelor courses with obtained marks.

 Module Philosophy of Science and Technology: exam, a group presentation, three individual essays and a project assignment.

-Module Governance of Innovation and Socio-Technical Change: a set of individual and group assignements throughout the module and a project report.
+Module Governance of Innovation and Socio-Technical Change: a set of individual and group assignments throughout the module and a project report.

-Selected articles and on-line sources, made available via Blackboard.
+Selected articles and on-line sources, made available via Canvas.